Sponge96/azure_cv/README.md

 The site is now live at: https://www.jackpickett.me (without the visitor counter)

 ## Update
-Created new Python function after researching further.
-Really happy I was able to get this working!
+Created a new Python function after researching further.
+Really happy I was able to get this working with my own Python function instead of purely using the video assets.